mobilemind/OpenInlets/README.md

 __OpenIniOctocat__ Use this bookmarklet when viewing a Github repository URL in Mobile Safari to automatically open the same repository in the iOctocat iOS app.

+__SearchIn1Password__ Use this bookmarklet to automatically open 1Password and search for entries containing the domain of the current web page.
+This works on Mobile Safari as well as Safari and Firefox on Mac OS X Mavericks.

 ## Install
 ### Desktop browser